Add F-2 Dependents

 Documents Required to Add F-2 Dependent(s)

-- A signed and completed I-20 Request Form (PDF, 202KB)
+- A signed I-20 Request Form (PDF, 129 KB).

 - Finance: The estimated living expenses for each additional family member is $5000 per academic year (nine months).
 It is recommended that you complete, for yourself, a one page itemization of expenses for the last nine months (if a student) -- including tuition, books, medical expenses, automobile or transportation expenses, rent, food, utilities, laundry, entertainment, clothes, health insurance coverage, and miscellaneous expenses.
 You should then project additional expenses for the family and assess whether or not you have the necessary funds to cover these expenses.

 - Medical Expenses and Child Care: Medical care is very expensive.
 It is extremely important that you purchase adequate health insurance for your entire family.
 Child care expenses are also high around the Bay Area.

 - Cultural Adjustment: Remember that while you are here to be a student, family members often spend a great deal of time alone.
 Family members will also need attention and you will need to spend time with your family, sometimes when you feel that you should be studying.
 Family members may also experience loneliness and depression, and the demands that your studies make on you can sometimes lead to conflict and tension.

 Last updated: June 2020

 For PDF files, you'll need Adobe Acrobat 5.0 or above to view it.
 If you need Adobe Acrobat Reader it's available free from Adobe (link is external).